 Needless to say, the power of social media is overwhelming.
-During the world’s most recent and ongoing crisis, the COVID-19 pandemic, social media has been the only active platform that has tied everyone from the different corners of the world together.
+During the world’s most recent and ongoing crisis, the COVID-19 pandemic, social media has been the only active platform that has tied everyone from different corners of the world together.

 Impact of social media on different generations

 Social media is like a Pandora’s box; you never know what you are getting.
 Along with time, social media has evolved and influenced drastically.
 Now not just shopping but every decision we make is somehow connected with social media.

-Moreover, the active participation of different generations on social media has immensely increased.
+Moreover, the active participation of different generations of social media has immensely increased.
 According to Pew Research, in 2005, only 5% of Americans were active on social media.
-In 2011 users numbers increased unexpectedly from 5% to 50%.
-And by 2019, 69% of Americans started using social media regularly.
+In 2011 user numbers increased unexpectedly from 5% to 50%.
+And by 2020, 72% of Americans started using social media regularly.

-So it is quite evident that the internet has a big impact on all age groups, and the numbers are only going high.
+So it is quite evident that the internet significantly impacts all age groups, and the numbers are only going high.
 In the next part, we will break down what generation uses social media the most and the different generations of consumers on social platforms for better understanding.

 Baby boomers are the oldest generation that is active on social media.
 When we think of an age group that is constantly posting and checking on social media, I bet millennials are the first thought that comes to mind.

 However, boomers are not so efficient in technology as they didn’t grow up using the internet.
 This generation doesn’t understand the dos and don’ts of different social platforms.
 Like typical social media users, they don’t even follow popular brands.
 Moreover, online shopping is the last thing they would do on social media.

 Baby boomers are more likely to watch videos on social media platforms.
 YouTube and Facebook have already successfully replaced TV and phone calls.
-They usually spend time posting image content and watching family members’ activities, and frequently share social content from other’s accounts.
-Some professionals are pretty active on LinkedIn to get updated on professional life.
+They usually post image content, watch family members’ activities, and frequently share social content from other’s accounts.
+Some professionals are pretty active on LinkedIn to get updated on their professional life.